e05bf027/gas_efficiency/README.md

 **1. Load necessary packages** (packages_for_gas_efficiency.R)

+-   *this script should be run at the start of each session*
 -   including `readxl`, `janitor`, `tidyverse`, `lubridate`, `writexl`
 -   the `googledrive` package allows outputs to be uploaded to Google Drive